Topographical disorientation

-Topographical disorientation is the inability to orient oneself in one's surroundings, sometimes as a result of focal brain damage.
+Topographical disorientation, also known as topographical agnosia and place blindness, is the inability to orient oneself in one's surroundings, sometimes as a result of focal brain damage.
 This disability may result from the inability to make use of selective spatial information (e.g., environmental landmarks) or to orient by means of specific cognitive strategies such as the ability to form a mental representation of the environment, also known as a cognitive map.
 It may be part of a syndrome known as visuospatial dysgnosia.

 Classification

 Topographical disorientation is the inability to find one's way through an environment due to cognitive impairment.

 Topographical disorientation has been studied for decades using case studies of patients who have selectively lost their ability to find their way within large-scale, locomotor environments.
 Several dozen case reports of topographical disorientation have been presented over the last century.
 Studying these people will aid in the understanding of the complex, multi-component behavior of navigation.
 Topographical disorientation may be a lifelong deficit, it may result from a stroke, or it can occur as part of a progressive illness.
 Frequently comorbid with this disorder are hemispatial neglect, achromatopsia, prosopagnosia, and Alzheimer's disease.